openshift-fluxv2-poc/platform-team/README.md

 Persona: **Alice** is an OpenShift Cluster-Admin.
 She'd like to setup multi-tenancy environments using Flux in an OpenShift-ish way via its Web UI by

   1. Installing **Flux** via OperatorHub
-  2. Bootstraping the multi-tenant setup with copy & paste via OpenShift YAML import
+  2. Bootstraping the multi-tenant setup with copy & paste the below snippets [here](https://github.com/openshift-fluxv2-poc/platform-team#production-cluster-source--kustomization) into OpenShift YAML import
      ![image](https://user-images.githubusercontent.com/10666/137634319-1aac84e8-a139-4e3b-857b-76eeabcb4770.png)

 and achieve the similar result as setting up with the CLI.